M268816/power-repo/notes/FE OEE Algorithm.md

 # OEE v1.5

-Here is a v1.5 of the FE OEE Algorithm, produced after the 11/18/24 meeting with Chad Hebert
+Here is a v1.5 of the FE OEE Algorithm, produced after the 11/18/24 meeting with Chad

 ## Method